-The most challenging historical account of the overall European significance of 1989 has been offered by Philipp Ther.
+In my view so far the most challenging historical account of the overall European significance of 1989 has been offered by Philipp Ther.
 He describes the illusions connected to the neoliberal reforms imposed on post-communist Eastern Europe.
-During the early 1990s it was widely assumed that market economy and democracy were interconnected.
+During the early 1990s it was widely assumed that the market economy and democracy were interconnected.
 Ther argues that the neoliberal reforms and the shock therapy could be implemented just due to the lack of a full-fledged democracy in these countries.
-He also connects the East Central European experiences of the early 1990s to the post-2008 crisis in South Eastern Europe.
-All these events have substantially shaped the overall post-1990 history of Europe, from Ther's perspective, 1989-1990 does not simply mean that the East was trying to catch up with the West but it opened up a period of powerful interactions between the Eastern and Western parts of the continent1.
+He also connects the East Central European experiences of the early 1990s to the post - 2008 crisis in South Eastern Europe.
+All these events have substantially shaped the overall post 1990 history of Europe, from Ther's perspective 1989-1990 does not simply mean that the East was trying to catch up with the West but it opened up a period of powerful interactions between the Eastern and Western parts of the continent (Ther 2016).

-A more recent comparable synthetic summary of the transition and the major political, economic and social developments of the Visegrád countries up to 2017 by Jan Kren is for the time being available only in Czech2.
+A more recent comparable synthetic summary of the transition and the major political, economic and social developments of the Visegrád countries up to 2017 by Jan Kren is for the time being available only in Czech (Kren 2019).